 What they’re trying to find out: The employer would like to know your level of self-awareness and if you’re humble enough to admit your faults.
 More importantly, they want to know how you handle shortcomings and if you’re proactive about self-improvement.

 How to answer: Be modest, but not too modest.
 You don’t have to put yourself down.
-Mention a weakness that you can easily train for to overcome or a weakness that doesn’t interfere with your ability to do your main job.
-Don’t forget to explain how you are correcting this weakness.
+Mention a real weakness that you can easily train for to overcome or one that doesn’t interfere with your ability to do your job.
+Explain how you are correcting this weakness.

 Why should we hire you?

 What they’re trying to find out: This question is similar to: “What sets you apart from the other candidates?”
 The employer is looking for added value that makes you unique compared to the other applicants.

 How to answer: Emphasize not only your qualifications and experience but your soft skills as well.
 Be careful not to sound conceited – it’s easy to say that you are this and that but it will sound hollow without proof.
 Provide a short and powerful answer that mentions the job’s top requirement and illustrates how you will meet this requirement.